aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 `YYYY.MM.dd_HH:mm:ss` format should be used.

-Leftmost parts of data can be ommitted (though both dates should be of same length).
+Leftmost parts of data can be omitted (though both dates should be of the same length).

 ### Examples